robynthegeek/TheCookingQuiz/README.md

 # TheCookingQuiz
 This project is Copyright (c) 2018 Robyn Klopp Kolbeck All the work contained herein is my own original work.
-You may use it as reference material, but all copies must carry the full license information and credit me as the original author
+You may use it as reference material, but all copies must carry the full license information and credit me as the original author.

 ![thecookingquizscreenshot](https://user-images.githubusercontent.com/1616363/41006162-401161c0-68d5-11e8-95ee-1896aa73ce05.png)